farizziraf/FP_Davis_Fariz_21082010156/README.md

 - Composition
 - Distribution

+Each segment includes explanations related to the visualizations, along with a text-to-speech feature that reads out the explanations.

 You can view the Streamlit dashboard for this project at the following link:
 [Streamlit Dashboard](https://fp-davis-fariz-21082010156.streamlit.app/)

-Each segment includes explanations related to the visualizations, along with a text-to-speech feature that reads out the explanations.

 ## Author
-Nama: Fariz
+Nama: Fariz<br>
-NPM: 21082010156
+NPM: 21082010156<br>
 Tugas Besar Data Visualisasi Par B